The Curriculum & Instruction (C&I) master's degree requires one academic year or more of graduate work beyond the bachelor's degree.

 STEM Education Track

-The CU Boulder School of Education offers this program to support educators and other education professionals who are interested in developing greater understanding of and expertise in education related to STEM (particularly science and mathematics).
-The program enables teachers, educational designers and scholars to explore and critically analyze educational, pedagogical, and curricular strategies designed to support students’ STEM learning and identities.
+The CU Boulder School of Education offers this program to support educators and other education professionals who are interested in developing greater understanding of and expertise in education related to STEM (particularly science, mathematics and computational thinking).
+The program enables teachers, educational designers and scholars to explore and critically analyze educational, pedagogical and curricular strategies designed to support students’ STEM learning and identities.
 Disciplinary connections to critical issues in STEM are strengthened through lesson design and analysis, fieldwork, coursework and research activities.
-Throughout these experiences, we center equity, democracy, and justice as core concerns in STEM education.
+Throughout these experiences, we center equity, democracy and justice as core concerns in STEM education.

 The program serves practicing teachers, educational leaders, designers of informal educational settings, as well as individuals with backgrounds in STEM wishing to learn more about teaching and learning.
-Graduates of our MA program go on to become teacher leaders, instructional designers, curriculum specialists, district administrators and educational consultants.
+Graduates of our MA program go on to become teacher leaders, instructional designers, curriculum specialists and district administrators.

 MA+ Teacher Licensure